hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 3. Metadata clearly and explicitly include the identifier of the data they describe

    _identifier means internal and in sense of 1.
 We have internal already_

+   HAPI spec requires internal identifier in catalog?all=true response and so provider needs to satisfy 1.

 4. (Meta)data are registered or indexed in a searchable resource